pogzyb/tourist/README.md

 ## Overview
 ![tourist-architecture](./docs/touristv1.png "Overview")

 Tourist has both Service and Client components.
 The Service (HTTP API) handles requests from the Client (your app, agent, or scraper scripts).
-You're in control of both components, and so none of your data or traffic is ever harvested or stored by third parties.
+You're in control of both components, and so none of your data is ever stored by third parties.

 ## Service

 ### Local deployment (for testing...)

 > [!TIP]
-> It is recommended to use Docker for running Tourist locally due to the various dependencies required to do headless scraping.
+> It is recommended to use Docker for running Tourist locally due to the various dependencies required to do headless browsing.

 Run the Tourist service on your local machine for testing or prototyping:
 1. Have Docker installed